Data Ethics Policy

 A “best practice” level of security must be implemented in and around the technologies used for the processing of data.
 Security measures must include both technical and organisational measures, and the necessary level of security must be determined on the basis of a risk assessment of the specific processing activity and the technology used for the processing of data with the individual in focus.

-Data processes must have a sufficient level of security that we can document them and that at all stages they comply with the individual in focus - “we use ‘best practice’ to protect data, and our data processor does not contain artificial intelligence”.
+Data processes must have a sufficient level of security that we can document them and that at all stages they comply with the individual in focus - “we use ‘best practice’ to protect data.

 4.3.4 Equality and necessity